wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 Though CT is different from certificate pinning, it will effectively replace the certificate pinning without compromising the quality of service.

-We are always open to adapt to the latest technology trends.
-If there is anything in your mind that WaveMaker should have, do let us know [here](mailto:info@wavemaker.com).
+Have a great idea for what you'd like to see next?
+Let us know [here](mailto:info@wavemaker.com).